jay789-code-pixel/food-ordering-system/README.md

 ...
 ------------------------------------------

-Enter your order (q to quit): samosa
+Enter your order (f to finish): samosa
-Enter your order (q to quit): coffee
+Enter your order (f to finish): coffee
-Enter your order (q to quit): ice cream
+Enter your order (f to finish): ice cream
-Enter your order (q to quit): q
+Enter your order (f to finish): f

 ----------------YOUR ORDER----------------
 samosa               : 80